larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 15. Remembers whether the clipboard item is a column mode selection and paste it accordingly.
     Requires Notepad++ 5.5 for rectangular selection to work properly.
+16. When auto copying selected text, text is copied immediately after selection.
+    When paste is done on selected text, the previous text in the system clipboard is pasted over the selection instead.
 (Technical)
 1. Switch to unity build configuration.
 Full release build time went down from 27 secs to 8 secs
 2. Use link time code generation in release build to hopefully improve runtime performance